d12frosted/elpa-mirror/melpa/consult-selectrum-readme.txt

-The Selectrum integration for Consult ensures that previews work when using Selectrum.
-Furthermore, some minor Selectrum-specific `completing-read' tweaks are applied.
+Selectrum integration for Consult.
 This is an extra package, since the consult.el package only depends on Emacs core components.